-As the year comes to an end, real estate experts are beginning to forecast how the market will take shape in 2020.
+As 2020 is upon us, real estate experts are beginning to forecast how the market will take shape throughout the year.

 A new analysis from Redfin sees several current trends continuing, while their full effects may finally be felt in markets across the country.